Dr. Ronald P. Daanen

 Publication: Daanen, R.P., Ingeman-Nielsen, T., Marchenko, S.S., Romanovsky, V.E., Foged, N., Stendel, M., Christensen, J.H. and Hornbech Svendsen, K. (2011) Permafrost degradation risk zone assessment using simulation models.
 The Cryosphere 5(4), 1043-1056.

-2011- present Research Assistant Professor, Institute of Northern Engineering, University of Alaska Fairbanks.
+2011- 2013 Research Assistant Professor, Institute of Northern Engineering, University of Alaska Fairbanks.

 2009- 2011 Research Associate, Geophysical Institute, University of Alaska Fairbanks.